Tractables/ProbabilisticCircuits.jl/README.md

 ```
 The MAP assignment of the circuit is (rain=false, rainbow=false, wet=false), with probability 0.336.
 ```

+Besides the above examples, ProbabilisticCircuits.jl provides functionalities for a wide variety of queries, which are detailed in [this manual](https://juice-jl.github.io/ProbabilisticCircuits.jl/stable/manual/queries/).

 ### Building complex circuit structures